 Mathematics is one of those subjects that most students trip up on — sometimes making it so frustrating that it could turn them off from the subject for life.
 So how can you make your child have a love-love relationship with maths?
 By using maths games and making it fun of course!

 Here are some maths games that you can incorporate into your child’s daily activities.
-Best part is, these maths games can be enjoyed in the comfort of your own home!
+The best part is, these maths games can be enjoyed in the comfort of your own home!

 4. Tangram sandwich (Tanwich)